Fusion-equivariant stability conditions and Morita duality: Preliminaries on fusion categories and actions

 Note that this definition of a $G$-action (first introduced in \cite{deligneActionGroupeTresses1997}) is more than a group homomorphism $G\rightarrow \cEnd(\cM)$.
 This finer notion is required to define the $G$-equivariantisation of a category in \cref{defn:equivariantisation}.
-We refer the reader to \cite[\S2.2]{beckmannEquivariantDerivedCategories2023} for details on obstructions to lifting such a homomorphism to a $G$-action. \end{remark}
+We refer the reader to \cite[Section 2.2]{beckmannEquivariantDerivedCategories2023} for details on obstructions to lifting such a homomorphism to a $G$-action. \item An action of $G$ determines an action of $\vec_G$: We need to define an additive monoidal functor $\Psi\colon \vec_G \rightarrow \cEnd(\cM)$.
+Since $\vec_G$ is semisimple, it is enough to specify what happens to the simples $g\in G$.
+Indeed, let $\Psi(g)\coloneqq T_g$, then this extends to any $G$-graded vector space as follows